Art & Design school trips to Barcelona

 - Located in the Gothic Quarter

-A well established, no-frills hotel in the heart of Barcelona, ideal for school groups looking to explore the city with minimal fuss.
+Roma Reial is a well-established hotel in the heart of Barcelona, ideal for school groups looking to explore the city.

-Location: Located in the Plaza Reial, 100m walk from the nearest metro (Liceu), and several bus stops.
-A short walk away from main sites such as the cathedral, Las Ramblas, Picasso Museum and the Boqueria food market.
+Location: Located in the Plaza Reial, the hotel is a 100 metre walk from the nearest metro (Liceu), it is also only a short walk away from main tourist sights such as Las Ramblas, the Picasso Museum and the Boqueria Food Market.

 Quick Tip: This is just a small sample of possible accommodations available.
 Please contact us for more information.